Why do people actually smoke? When you think about it, nobody in their right mind would take up a habit that has been proven to cause lung cancer.

 Last but not least, some people just plain like smoking so much they can’t even imagine quitting.
 If this is you, there might be a subconscious belief that’s keeping you stuck.

-A belief is just a thought you keep thinking, and with the help of a good hypnotherapist, you can get rid of the ones that aren’t working for you.
+A belief is just a thought you keep thinking, and with the help of a qualified clinical hypnotherapist, you can get rid of the ones that aren’t working for you.

 Most of the reasons I’ve listed above can be addressed with hypnosis, because they are beliefs.
 The number one reason why most people smoking is because they don’t think they have the willpower to overcome the cravings.